lanl-aea/waves/docs/tutorial_04_simulation.rst

 :ref:`tutorial_partition_mesh` that this file is one of the targets that is generated from :meth:`waves.scons_extensions.abaqus_journal_builder_factory` builder in the code pertaining to ``# Mesh``.

-The first set of highlighted lines will define an optional task called a *datacheck*.
+The highlighted lines will define an optional task called a *datacheck*.
 You can read the `Abaqus Standard/Explicit Execution`_ documentation :cite:`ABAQUS` for more details on running a datacheck.
 The primary purpose for running a datacheck is to verify the input file construction without running a full simulation.
 While Abaqus can continue with an analysis from the datacheck output, doing so modifies the datacheck output files, which has the affect of prompting `SCons`_ to always re-build the datacheck target.
 This task is excluded from the main workflow to avoid duplicate preprocessing of the input file.
 It will be used later in :ref:`tutorial_regression_testing`.

 First, the ``job_name`` is resolved from the name of the first source file listed in code pertaining to ``# SolverPrep``, in this case ``rectangle_compression``.
 That name is appended with the ``_DATACHECK`` string to